 L7 / IC6 · 12+ years

-Principal Software Engineer interview prep — what to expect
+Principal Software Engineer interview prep, what to expect

 6 rounds8–12 weeks6 sample questions$240–290k base

-Principal Engineer (L7, IC6, Distinguished) interviews are less structured than Staff and more like a directorial assessment with a technical lens.
-You're being evaluated as a peer to engineering directors — the bar is multi-org technical impact, executive communication, and the ability to set technical direction for a function or business unit.
-Expect long-form architecture discussions, conversations with the CTO or VP, and probing on company-shaping decisions you've made.
+If you're going for Principal Engineer (L7, IC6, Distinguished), expect a less-structured loop, closer to a directorial assessment with a technical lens than the Staff process you remember.
+You're being evaluated as a peer to engineering directors, the bar is multi-org technical impact, executive communication, and the ability to set technical direction for a function or business unit.

 Personalised version